 Enjoy the delights that Cape Town has to offer including guided tours of the City and visits to probably the oldest wine growing region in the Western Cape.
 After sampling the delights of the Cape Wine lands travel to The Garden Route of the Western Cape to admire what this unique area has to offer.

-After arrival at Cape International Airport you will met and transported to a 4 star hotel in Cape Town where you stay throughout your time in Cape Town after check in and a freshen up you will escorted on a tour of Cape Town.
+After arrival at Cape International Airport, you will be met and transported to a 4-star hotel in Cape Town where you stay throughout your time in Cape Town after check in and a freshen up you will escort on a tour of Cape Town.